WintersDeep/cv-ctf/spoilers-and-code/docs/design/flag4.md

 The 64-bit code is XOR encoded against a byte key (wrapping at `0xff`) that is initialised to 1 and incremended by:

-- `FIZZ` if the byte index is divisible by `FIZZ_UP`.
+- `FIZZ` if the byte index is a mulitple of `FIZZ_UP`.
-- `BUZZ` if the byte index is divisible by `BUZZ_UP`.
+- `BUZZ` if the byte index is a mulitple of `BUZZ_UP`.
-- `FIZZ + BUZZ` if the byte index is divisible by both `FIZZ_UP` and `BUZZ_UP`.
+- `FIZZ + BUZZ` if the byte index is a multiple of both `FIZZ_UP` and `BUZZ_UP`.
-- By `1` if the byte index is divisible by neither `FIZZ_UP` nor `BUZZ_UP`.
+- By `1` if the byte index is none of the above.

 The specific values for `FIZZ`, `BUZZ`, `FIZZ_UP`, and `BUZZ_UP` are randomly generated per build.

 ## Memory Integrity

-Once you enter the 64-bit code the program periodically calculates a checksum of the entire 64-bit address space, excl. one or two specific offsets (DWORD values that relate to this checksum and cannot be calculated ahead of time) - this checksum is salted.
+Once you enter the 64-bit code the program periodically calculates a checksum of the entire 64-bit code memory region, excl. one or two specific offsets (DWORD values that relate to this checksum and cannot be calculated ahead of time) - this checksum is salted.
 The first "check" is salted with a random per-build value, with each successive check being salted with the output of the previous one.

 This means any patching of the software will break this checksum value - this could even be incidental such as by placing software breakpoints which replace the first byte of the specified program instruction with an debugger instruction such as `int3` (`0xcc`), `into` (`0xce`), or `int1` (`0xf1`).
 It is for this reason that at some point it will be almost essential you use a tool that supports hardware breakpoints for this CTF.

 This checksum is used in the protection of sensitive strings (see [sensitive strings](#sensitive-protected-strings)).
 If the checksum value is incorrect, these strings will fundementally fail to decode properly.
-It is unlikely the software will tell you that you broke this integrity mechanism (the password check will just fail), although there is one specific situation where this is disclosed.
+It is unlikely the software will tell you that you broke this integrity mechanism (the password check will just fail as if you gave it the wrong password), although there is one specific situation where this is disclosed.

 ## Protected Strings